discretize/discretize-guides/guides/cc-distribution/index.md

 Usually elite or higher mobs will have a defiance bar in fractals, your goal should be to break this bar as fast as possible.
 In order to break a defiance bar, you need to use CC skills on the enemy whose breakbar you want to break.
 The size of the bar varies from boss to boss and between mobs too, what matters is that you should break it.

 Once you break an enemy's defiance bar they will gain an effect named <Effect name="Exposed"/>, which means they take **50% more damage**.
-They will also usually be <Effect name="Stun"/>ed, which means they are unable to attack you or deal damage to you.
+They will also usually be <Control name="Stun"/>ed, which means they are unable to attack you or deal damage to you.
 </Card>
 This guide's aim is to help you understand how your team should cooperate to break all the CC bars.
 The present <Specialization name="Firebrand"/> + <Specialization name="Renegade"/> meta demands CC contributions from every member of the party, **even of the DPS players!**